tldr-pages/tldr/pages/common/lando.md

 # lando

-> Local development environment and DevOps tool built on Docker
+> Local development environment and DevOps tool built on Docker.
 > More information: <https://docs.lando.dev/cli/>.

-- Initializes code for use with lando
+- Initialize code for use with lando:

 `lando init`

-- Prints info about your app
+- Print info about your app:

 `lando info`

-- Starts your app
+- Start your app:

 `lando start`

-- Stops your app
+- Stop your app:

 `lando stop`

-- Restarts your app
+- Restart your app:

 `lando restart`

-- Rebuilds your app from scratch, preserving data
+- Rebuild your app from scratch, preserving data:

 `lando rebuild`

-- Displays logs for your app
+- Display logs for your app:

 `lando logs`

-- Destroys your app
+- Destroy your app:

 `lando destroy`